aiidateam/aiida-core/docs/source/topics/calculations/usage.rst

 The reason for this strictness is that a node that was stored after being created in the function body, is indistinguishable from a node that was already stored and had simply been loaded in the function body and returned, e.g.:

-.. include:: include/snippets/calculations/calcfunctions/add_calcfunction_load_node.py
+.. include:: include/snippets/calcfunctions/add_calcfunction_load_node.py
     :code: python

 The loaded node would also have gotten a `create` link from the calculation function, even though it was not really created by it at all.
 It is exactly to prevent this ambiguity that calculation functions require all returned output nodes to be *unstored*.

 Note that work functions have exactly the opposite required and all the outputs that it returns **have to be stored**, because as a 'workflow'-like process, it *cannot* create new data.
-For more details refer to the :ref:`work function section<working_workfunctions>`.
+For more details refer to the :ref:`work function section<topics:workflows:usage:workfunctions>`.

-.. _working_calcjobs:
+.. _topics:calculations:usage:calcjobs:

 Calculation jobs
 ================

-To explain how a calculation job can be implemented, we will continue with the example presented in the section on the :ref:`concept of the calculation job<concepts_calcjobs>`.
+To explain how a calculation job can be implemented, we will continue with the example presented in the section on the :ref:`concept of the calculation job<topics:calculations:concepts:calcjobs>`.
 There we described a code that adds two integers, implemented as a simple bash script, and how the :py:class:`~aiida.engine.processes.calcjobs.calcjob.CalcJob` class can be used to run this code through AiiDA.
 Since it is a sub class of the :py:class:`~aiida.engine.processes.process.Process` class, it shares all its properties.
-It will be very valuable to have read the section on working with :ref:`generic processes<working_processes>` before continuing, because all the concepts explained there will apply also to calculation jobs.
+It will be very valuable to have read the section on working with :ref:`generic processes<topics:processes:usage>` before continuing, because all the concepts explained there will apply also to calculation jobs.

-.. _working_calcjobs_define:
+.. _topics:calculations:usage:calcjobs:define:

 Define
 ------